 Your gut microbiome alone encompasses roughly 100 trillion microorganisms.
-The full microbiome (throughout the entire human body) is populated with trillions and trillions more, which kind of makes you think of your body differently, doesn’t it?
+The full microbiome (throughout the entire human body) is populated with trillions more, which kind of makes you think of your body differently, doesn’t it?

 Your gut microbiome is considered by many scientists to be an additional organ in your body – that’s how big a role it plays in your overall health.
 Encompassing all of the microorganisms in your gut, this organ generally weighs about 4 pounds (2 kilograms).
 We test other organs in order to safeguard our health – why would we not test our microbiome?

 Microbiome testing wasn’t even possible 15 years ago.
 Thanks to next-generation sequencing and the rise of metagenomics, it is now possible.

 Evidence suggests that our microbiome begins developing before we are even born.

 Evidence also suggests that how we are delivered into the world (vaginal vs. C-section) affects our microbiome.

 The average gut microbiome actually includes some pathogenic bacteria such as E. coli.

 Diet and distancing from natural bacterial exposure in our environment (through dirt, animals, etc.) can rob the American gut of beneficial diversity in our microbiomes.